piisalie/nomadize/README.md

   :dbname: lol_production
 ```

-test/development/production keys set environment dependent options (through `RACK_ENV`) for the postgres connection object.
+The test/development/production keys define environment dependent options for the `PG.connection` based on the environment set via `RACK_ENV`.
 These key/value pairs are handed directly to the `PG.connect` method, documentation for what options can be passed can be found [here](http://deveiate.org/code/pg/PG/Connection.html#method-c-new).

-`migrations_path: db/migrations` defines where Nomadize should find and create your migration files, this setting is optional and is set to `db/migrations` by default.
+The directory in which to find migrations files can optionally be set with the config:
+`migrations_path: db/migrations`
+The default value is `db/migrations`

+### ENV['DATABASE_URL']

-Note: as of 0.4.0 Nomadize will also respect the `DATABASE_URL` environment variable.
+As of 0.4.0 Nomadize will also respect the `DATABASE_URL` environment variable.
 If `DATABASE_URL` is set it will override the connection information in the config file `config/database.yml`.
 eg `postgres://user1:supersecure@somehost:1337/database-name` will result in the following configuration hash being passed to the underlying `PG.connection` object.

 ```ruby